Using Feature Flags

 Page last updated:

-This topic describes how Cloud Foundry (CF) administrators can set feature flags using the Cloud Foundry Command Line Interface (cf CLI) to enable or disable the features available to users.
+This topic describes how Pivotal Application Service (PAS) admins can set feature flags using the Cloud Foundry Command Line Interface (cf CLI) to enable or disable the features available to users.

-To perform the following procedures, you must be logged in to your deployment as an administrator using the cf CLI.
+To perform the following procedures, you must be logged in to your deployment as an admin using the cf CLI.

 cf feature-flagscommand to list the feature flags:

 $ cf feature-flags Features State user_org_creation disabled private_domain_creation enabled app_bits_upload enabled app_scaling enabled route_creation enabled service_instance_creation enabled diego_docker disabled set_roles_by_username enabled unset_roles_by_username enabled task_creation enabled env_var_visibility enabled space_scoped_private_broker_creation enabled space_developer_env_var_visibility enabled service_instance_sharing disabled hide_marketplace_from_unauthenticated_users disabled